platformio/platformio-docs/en/latest/_sources/plus/debug-tools/jlink.rst.txt

       - The NXP LPC is a family of 32-bit microcontroller integrated circuits by NXP Semiconductors.
 The LPC chips are grouped into related series that are based around the same 32-bit ARM processor core, such as the Cortex-M4F, Cortex-M3, Cortex-M0+, or Cortex-M0.
 Internally, each microcontroller consists of the processor core, static RAM memory, flash memory, debugging interface, and various peripherals.

     * - :ref:`platform_raspberrypi`
-      - RP2040 is a low-cost, high-performance microcontroller device with with a large on-chip memory, symmetric dual-core processor complex, and rich peripheral.
+      - RP2040 is a low-cost, high-performance microcontroller device with a large on-chip memory, symmetric dual-core processor complex, and rich peripheral.

     * - :ref:`platform_shakti`
       - Shakti is an open-source initiative by the RISE group at IIT-Madras, which is not only building open source, production grade processors, but also associated components like interconnect fabrics, verification tools, storage controllers, peripheral IPs and SOC tools.